 4.)
 Keep the Survey Short, Clear, and Easy to Understand

-Have you ever started filling a survey form only to leave it in the middle because it was taking too long or convoluted?
+Have you ever started filling out a survey form only to leave it in the middle because it was taking too long or convoluted?

 Then you know the importance of keeping the survey as short as possible.
-Not everyone is willing to spend time filling the survey form.
+Not everyone is willing to spend time filling out the survey form.
 So if your survey is lengthy, it might lead to abandonment.

 • Limit open-ended questions to 10% of the total number of questions in your survey.